Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 **Decision:** FastAPI for the HTTP layer + Celery + Redis for background processing.

-**Rationale:** This directly addresses AiRA's requirement for "scalable and reliable backend components in Python (FastAPI, asyncio) to support real-time user interactions" and their explicit request for asynchronous systems.
+**Rationale:** This addresses the requirement for "scalable and reliable backend components in Python (FastAPI, asyncio) to support real-time user interactions" and the explicit request for asynchronous systems.

 - **Responsiveness:** Ensures non-blocking API calls, allowing ingestion requests to return quickly (202 Accepted) while I/O-heavy work is performed in the background.
 - **Scalability:** Celery workers are horizontally scalable, enabling the system to handle increased load by simply adding more workers.